trilitech/tezos-developer-docs/docs/architecture/tokens.md

 - Wrapped tokens, which represent tokens from another blockchain or another standard; see [Wrapped tokens](#wrapped-tokens)
 - Non-transferable tokens, also known as soulbound tokens, which cannot be transferred to another account after they are created

-It's important to remember that Tezos tokens are managed by smart contracts.
+It's important to remember that in most cases, Tezos tokens are managed by smart contracts.
 Tokens are not stored directly in accounts; instead, smart contracts keep a ledger of how many tokens different accounts hold.
+One exception is tickets, which are directly stored and managed by smart contracts.

 To learn about tokens, see these tutorials: